AI creators.tools

 Subject & Background Behaviour:

+Subject: stays locked in place or repositions within frame; does not scale.
 Background: scrolls left or right depending on pan direction; appears to glide horizontally.

 Don’t-Confuse-With:

 Dolly Shot (Truck Left/Right): Involves camera translation (physically moving), creating parallax; Pan Shot rotates only.
+Tracking Shot: Often combines movement and rotation, whereas a pan is rotation-only.
+Tilt Shot: Vertical version of the pan; camera rotates up/down instead of left/right.

-Used in Contextsdialogue
+Used in Contexts

-Motion Stylescinematic, neutral
+Motion Styles cinematic, neutral

 Pan Shot Prompt Examples